Do you want to sell group memberships for corporate teams?

 By accepting recurring payments in WordPress, you can automate the billing process.
 This can save you a ton of time and generally leads to fewer payment delays and errors.
 It also means you don’t have to send invoices manually.

-After choosing a billing type, there might be some extra settings you need to configure such as choosing whether to offer a trial.
+After choosing a billing type, there might be some extra settings you need to configure such as choosing whether to offer a free trial subscription in WordPress.
 Most of these settings are fairly straightforward, so you can look through them and make any changes you want.

 When you’re happy with how the membership level is set up, scroll to the ‘Membership Options’ box and click on the ‘Advanced’ tab.
 Here, check the box next to ‘Subscribers to this Membership are Corporate Accounts.’